holochain/docs-pages/src/concepts/3_private_data.md

 * Identify yourself
 * Prove authorship of your data
-* Allow others to detect third-party tampering of your data
+* Allow others to detect third-party tampering with your data
 * View data meant for your eyes only

 Your conductor generates and stores all your key pairs in an encrypted, password-protected file.
 This table shows how the public and private keys are used.